cmhughes/precalculusDocument/readme.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-This document started at Portland Community College; some activity happened between February 2011 and January 2012.
+This document started at Portland Community College; some activity happened between February 2011 and December 2012.

 Ethos:
     Modelling-based approach to pre-calculus materials: